 13.4.
-Security
+Sekureco

-• Security Level
+Security Level

-The default Security level (Standard) for your computer should be adequate for general use in most cases.
-However, select the option which best suits your usage.
+The Security level for your computer, in most cases the default setting (Standard) is adequate for general use.
+Select the option which best suits your usage.

-• Firewall
+Firewall

 The firewall allows you to manage which network connections are allowed on your computer.
 The safe and secure default is to allow ZERO inbound connections.
 This does not stop you connecting outbound and using your computer normally.